-Empact founder Michael Simmons coined the five-hour rule.
+Empact founder Michael Simmons coined the phrase, the five-hour rule, regarding reading and learning.
 This rule can be traced back to the life of Benjamin Franklin who spent about an hour a day on deliberate learning.
 He started his day early to read and write, as well as create personal goals and monitor his progress.
-Simmons then created the five-hour rule: one hour a day every weekday.
+Simmons created the five-hour rule from this practice – one hour every weekday.

-This principle is an effective way towards success because working harder and for a longer period of time is not equivalent to working smarter.
-When you devote time to learning, you veer away from your current tasks and invest in self-improvement in the long run.
+This principle is an effective way toward success because working harder and for a longer period of time is not equivalent to working smarter.
+When you devote time to reading and learning, you veer away from your current tasks and invest in self-improvement.
 That’s how you work smart.
 You can invest in self-improvement by learning some new skills with CFI’s Excel Crash Course!

 Reading for Success

 You may think that after a hard day’s work, all you want to do is eat and relax in front of the TV.
 In this fast-paced life, working and taking care of your family already take up most of your time.
 While spending your free time relaxing is not necessarily a bad thing, reading regularly is a healthy habit if you want to be successful.

 According to a five-year study by Thomas Corley involving over 200 self-made millionaires, 86 percent said they read for more than just fun.
 As if sitting down and reading a book is not enough, 63 percent said they use audiobooks during their morning commute.

 Many successful people who engage in deliberate learning go through three stages:

 Most successful business leaders and personalities are voracious readers, not only to expand their knowledge but also to be aware of strategies and tactics of others.
 If you think devoting one hour per day for reading is too much, go for about 30 minutes instead.